Hreljin Ogulinski

 Hreljin Ogulinski is a village in Karlovac County, Croatia, and is a suburb of Ogulin.

 The village is situated on either side of the Dobra River, and consists of several small hamlets.
 A railroad and the Croatian D42 road pass through Hreljin Ogulinski.

+History

+At 10:00 on 24 February 1942, a group of about 300 "Communists" with automatic weapons arrived in the area of Ogulin and above Hreljin and Kučaj.
+Until 14:00, they blocked the road to Ogulin, after which they retreated to Gomirje.
+For 3–4 days they appeared from time to time in the area of Ogulin, Hreljin, Vrbovsko and Gomirje, then Gornje Dubrave, Gomirje and Jasenak.

+On 11 June, about 20 Partisans attacked Hreljin, but the attack was repelled.

 In 2000, the Saint Anthony of Padua Church was constructed.

+Demographics

 According to the 2001 Census, there were 595 residents, with 180 family households.

+In 1835, Hreljin belonged to Ogulin.
+There were 22 houses, with a population of 215.
+Its residents were mostly Catholic, but 40 were Orthodox.